 At Myrdal, a 12-mile spur line drops you 2,800 breathtaking feet in 55 minutes to the village of Flåm, on an arm of the Sognefjord.
 It's party time on board, and the engineer even stops the train for photos at the best waterfall, Kjosfossen.

-While most "Norway in a Nutshell" tourists zip immediately from the train onto the scenic fjord boat in Flaam, those with time enjoy an overnight stop on the fjord.
+While most Norway in a Nutshell tourists zip immediately from the train onto the scenic fjord boat in Flåm, those with time enjoy an overnight stop on the fjord.

 Flåm is a handy tourist depot with several simple hotels.
 Aurland, a few miles up the fjord from Flåm, is more of a town.
 It's famous for producing some of Norway's sweetest geitost — goat cheese.
 Aurland makes a good home base if you're staying longer.
 Nearly every train arriving in Flåm connects with a bus or boat to Aurland.
 While nearby Bergen is famous for its rain — more than six feet a year — Sognefjord is in a relative sun belt, with only two feet of rain a year.

 The train from Myrdal to Flåm is quite scenic, but the ride doesn't do the view justice.
 For the best single day's activity from Flåm, take the train up to Myrdal and then hike or bike (rentable in Flåm) the half-gravel, half-paved road back down to Flåm.
 Bring a picnic and your camera.